 Kate Robards is a suspense fiction writer.

 As the daughter of a librarian, she developed a love of reading and writing at an early age.
-Robards studied journalism and advertising at Southern Illinois University in Carbondale, and she currently works in marketing and communications at a university.
+Kate studied journalism and advertising at Southern Illinois University in Carbondale, and she currently works in communications at a nonprofit organization.
 She lives outside Chicago with her family.

-A member of Sisters in Crime, Robards is active in the Chicagoland writing community.
+A member of Sisters in Crime, Kate is active in the Chicagoland writing community.
 She is currently seeking representation for her first novel, The Songbird Baby.

 THE SONGBIRD BABY